 The following file types are not acceptable for submission:

-Please submit the original file by downloading it to your computer before submitting for evaluation.
+Students should submit the original file by downloading it to their computer before submitting for evaluation.
 Always consult the task directions for additional notes on required file types.
 Students can take advantage of a free offer for Microsoft Office.
-Click here to learn more.
+Visit Software Offers for Students to learn more.

 Unless the student is directed by WGU to work with other students, all assessments and projects must be the student’s own work.

 Assessment scheduling requests for in-house assessments can be approved and scheduled up until the last day of the student's term.
 Any scheduled assessment must be scheduled before 11:45 p.m.
-Mountain Time and the student must be connected with the proctor to launch their scheduled session before midnight on the last day of their term.
+Mountain Time and the student must be connected with the proctor to launch their scheduled session before 11:59 p.m. on the last day of their term.
 In rare and specific situations, an incomplete may be available (see the incomplete course policy).
 Students should work with their program mentor to understand the requirements and process to apply for an incomplete.

 Third-party assessments need to be approved and scheduled three days prior to the last day of a student's term.
 It is highly recommended that any third-party assessment is scheduled before the last month of the term to ensure adequate time for scheduling and receipt of the score.

-Students who schedule an objective assessment, fail to appear for their scheduled date and time, and do not communicate with the University within 24 hours, will have a "No Show" placed on their record.
+Students who schedule an in-house objective assessment, but do not appear for their scheduled date and time, and do not communicate with the University within 24 hours, will have a "No Show" placed on their record.
 A No Show counts as an academic attempt for each assessment requirement covered by student tuition.
 Each No Show will be annotated on the student record after the elapsed time permitted on a missed appointment.
-Once a No Show is entered into the student record, the student will need to work with their mentors to schedule another attempt.
+Once a No Show is entered into the student record, the student will need to work with their Program Mentor and Course Instructor to schedule another attempt.

-Students are required to pay a $60 fee (or applicable fee for outside vendor assessments) for any third or subsequent attempt.
-A retake fee can only be waived at the discretion of an Assessment Services liaison or by the request of a program manager.
-Retake fees are required to be paid before a third or subsequent attempt can be scheduled and completed.
+A retake fee can only be waived at the discretion of an Assessment Services Liaison or by the request of a program faculty manager.

-Once an objective assessment is approved by a mentor, the student will have the ability to schedule their assessment through their student portal.
+Once an objective assessment retake is approved by a Course Instructor, the student can schedule and take the assessment from the Assessment Center.

-WGU requires that the identity of all students be verified utilizing a current, government-issued photo identification (ID), including temporary IDs, where picture, name, and expiration date are clearly visible, before beginning an objective assessment.
+WGU requires that the identity of all students be verified utilizing a current, valid (not expired), government-issued photo identification (ID), including temporary IDs, where picture, name, and expiration date are clearly visible, before beginning an objective assessment.
 The first and last name on the identification must match the first and last name on file with WGU.
 Acceptable IDs include:

 The secure environment must also be clear of any other person(s) and the student is the only person in the vicinity of the environment chosen for the test session.

-Note: Your proctor may request that you shift your position due to the location of entry ways into the testing location chosen.
-If you move out of the frame of the webcam, including taking a break, you will be required to re-secure your environment.
+Note: The proctor may request that students shift position due to the location of entryways into the chosen testing location.
+If the student moves out of the frame of the webcam, including taking a break, they will be required to re-secure their environment.

 Students will receive a coaching report showing a high-level view of overall competency.
 Please see the Coaching Report and Results Policy for more information.

 Score reviews may be considered in instances where there are technical inaccuracies or system issues during the assessment administration.
 Score reviews are not granted on the sole basis of a score being close to passing, or dissatisfaction with a score result.
-If a student thinks they may be eligible for a score review, the student should first confer with their course mentor.
-The course mentor will assist in determining if the issue should be escalated to the assessment department.
+If a student thinks they may be eligible for a score review, the student should first confer with their Course Instructor.
+The Course Instructor will assist in determining if the issue should be escalated to the Assessment Department.

-For more information about the competency-based model click here.
+For more information about the competency-based model visit Competency Based Learning.

-For more information about WGU’s grading system, click here.
+For more information about WGU’s grading system, see Grading System.